trickycdm/bash-lamp-setup/readme.md

 This will create the ssh connection and run the setup.
 95% is automated but you will be prompted for the optionals and vHost setup.
 It should take around 3-4 minutes to complete.
 # TLS setup
 This uses Let's Encrypt to automate the TLS setup.
 In order for this to work your domain must be resolving to the server you are setting up.
+It will also offer the cron job Details setting up the auto renewal.